AdobeDocs/experience-manager-cloud-service.en/help/forms/signing-forms-using-scribble.md

    >[!NOTE]
    >
-   >Signatures are always saved in a PNG format.
+   >Signatures are saved in a PNG format.
-   > Your geolocation information always appears at the bottom of the signature.
+   > Your geolocation information appears at the bottom of the signature.

 ## Configure an Adaptive Form to use Scribble Signature {#configure-an-adaptive-form-to-use-scribble-signature}